hsf-training/hsf-training-cicd-github/_episodes/02-enter-sandman.md

 > ## Snake Charming
 >
 > To enter the Python interpreter, simply type `python` in your command line.
->
-> Once inside the Python interpreter, simply type `exit()` then press enter, to exit.
+If you do not have `python`, but rather `python3` then use python3 instead.
+You will have to then swap `python` with `python3` in the Python code block in the Python section.
 {: .callout}

 <!--